Conditions InDepth: Arrhythmias (Heart Rhythm Disturbances)

 Arrhythmias are uncoordinated or irregular contractions of the heart muscle caused by a problem in the electrical system of the heart.
 Some arrhythmias are benign and will not affect your overall health or cause symptoms.
 Others may be more serious and require treatment.It may help to first understand how the heart should work.
 The heart is made up of four chambers:

 - Two upper chambers (atria/atrium) —Receive blood from the body and empty the blood to the lower chambers.

-- Two lower chambers (ventricles) —Receive blood from the upper chambers and pump blood back out to the body.
-The left ventricle is the strongest muscle/chamber in the heart and is responsible for pumping the blood back out to the body.
+- Two lower chambers (ventricles) —Receive blood from the upper chambers and pump blood to the lungs or out to the body.
+The left ventricle is the strongest muscle/chamber in the heart and is responsible for pumping the blood to the entire body.

 - An electrical signal begins in a nerve bundle, in the atria, called the sinoatrial (SA) node.
 The SA node, also known as the pacemaker of the heart, stimulates the heart to beat at 60-100 times per minute.

 - The SA node sends electrical signals to the muscles of the atria which makes them contract.
 At the same time, the SA node sends the signal down the heart through a nerve pathway.